-“Who sets my student’s daily schedule?”
-“Do I have to plan lessons or teach class?”
+“Who sets my student’s daily schedule in online school?”
+“Do parents have to plan lessons or teach class?”
 “How much time will my student spend on the computer?”
-These are great questions to ask as you begin to explore the possibility of online schooling for your child.
-At Connections Academy, the answers lie in understanding the roles that parents, students, and teachers each play in our virtual schools and how those roles evolve over the school years to support student accountability.
+These are great questions for your family to ask as you begin to explore the possibility of online schooling for your child.

-In grades K–5, students require a lot of support from caring adults at home and in the online classroom.
-Roles and activities are carefully structured to ensure that students develop a love of learning and gain the reading, writing, and mathematics skills essential to their future success in school.
+In grades K–5, online school students require a lot of support from caring adults at home and in the online classroom.
+Activities are designed to ensure that students develop a love of learning and gain the reading, writing, and mathematics skills essential to their future success.

 Students get the best start on a bright future as they:

-- Devote a minimum of thirty hours per week to learning
+- devote a minimum of 30 hours per week to online learning

-- Spend 15–30% of each school day working on the computer
+- spend 15–30 percent of each school day working on the computer

 In grades 6–8, students become more independent in their education.

-Students begin to take more personal responsibility for their learning as they:
+Students begin to take more personal responsibility for their online learning as they:

-- Devote a minimum of thirty hours per week to their studies
+- devote a minimum of 30 hours per week to their studies

-- Spend 50–75% of their school day on the computer—attending LiveLesson® sessions, using interactive educational tools, or completing assignments from the online curriculum
+- spend 50–75 percent of their online school day on the computer—attending LiveLesson® sessions, using interactive educational tools, or completing assignments from the online curriculum

-In grades 9–12, online students start to really take charge of their education—setting goals, working independently, and exploring their future career and college options.
+In grades 9–12, virtual school students start to really take charge of their education—setting goals, working independently, and exploring their future career and college options.

 Students take more responsibility for their own academic success as they:

-- Spend a minimum of thirty hours per week on schoolwork
+- spend a minimum of 30 hours per week on schoolwork

-- Spend 80–90% of each school day on the computer
+- spend 80–90 percent of each school day on the computer

 Learn More About the Outstanding Curriculum